gohugoio/hugo/content/en/hugo-pipes/babel.md

 : Path to the Babel configuration file.
 Hugo will, by default, look for a `babel.config.js` in your project.
 More information on these configuration files can be found here: [babel configuration](https://babeljs.io/docs/en/configuration).

 minified [bool]
-: Save as much bytes as possible when printing
+: Save as many bytes as possible when printing

 noComments [bool]
 : Write comments to generated output (true by default)